 - Friction between the different leather parts of your work boots

-Now that you know the most common reasons why your work boots squeak when you walk let’s see what you can do about it and if you can fix the squeaks.
+Now that you know the most common reasons why your boots squeak when you walk let’s see what you can do about it and if you can fix or stop the squeaks in your work boots.

 But first, we need to identify where the noise is coming from and why it’s happening.